bendqh1/drupal/language/how_to_change_node_language.md

 Under the Language settings section, verify that "Allow content language to be selected" is checked.
 This will ensure that the language field is visible when editing nodes.
 Save the Node:

-After changing the language, make sure to save the node.
+After changing the language, make sure to save the node.<br>
 The node's language will now be set to English, and it will align with any newer nodes created with the English language.